deepset-ai/haystack-integrations/README.md

 ## What are Haystack Integrations?

-A Haystack Integration are Custom Nodes, DocumentStores or Agent Tools that are either external packages or additional technologies that can be used with Haystack.
-Some integrations may be maintained by the deepset team, others are community contributions that are owned by the authors of the integration.
+Haystack Integrations are a Document Store, Model Provider, Custom Component, Monitoring Tool or Evaluation Framework that are either external packages or additional technologies that can be used with Haystack.
+Some integrations may be maintained by the deepset team, others are community contributions owned by the authors of the integration.
+Read more about Haystack Integrations in [Introduction to Integrations](https://docs.haystack.deepset.ai/v2.0/docs/integrations).

 ## Looking for prompts?